 Consequences of Impaired or Dangerous Driving

-Penalties for committing these crimes vary depending on the concentration of drugs and alcohol in your system as well as whether or not this is your first offence or a repeated offence.
+Penalties for committing these types of offences vary depending on the concentration of drugs and alcohol in your system, and whether or not this is your first offence or a repeated offence.

-Punishments for a first offense range from fines and suspension of driving licenses to a maximum penalty of life imprisonment where a death is involved.
+Punishments for a first offence range from fines and suspension of driving licenses to a maximum penalty of life imprisonment where a death is involved.